-Be sure to check the air intake passages for any obstructions such as bird nests and other debris.
+Be sure to check the air intake passages for any obstructions such as bird nests and other debris brought in by various critters.
 Look under your cowling, too.
-It doesn't take long for your outboard or boat to become home to local birds and bugs.
-A Yamaha engine cover will assist in keeping these passage ways clear of any obstructions.
+It doesn't take long for your outboard or boat to become home to local birds and bugs, and it can be a real headscratcher when it comes to performance-loss diagnosis.